 Notes

-- Top sirloin works well in this recipe, but ensure you get top sirloin, not bottom sirloin.
-Bottom sirloin is too tough.
+- Top sirloin works well in this recipe, but please use top sirloin, not bottom sirloin.
+Bottom sirloin is too tough and requires slow cooking.

-- Adding veggies to the skewers is an excellent way to vary the basic recipe.
+- Adding veggies to the skewers is a great way to vary the basic recipe.
 You can cut bell peppers and onions and thread them between the beef cubes.
 Season the vegetables the same way you season the meat, with olive oil and spices.

 - When cutting the steak into cubes, leaving some fat on it is okay.
 A small amount of fat is a concern when grilling, but it's not as much of an issue when broiling.